barrelstrength/sprout-email/README.md

 ## Email Types

 - **Transactional** - Send Notification Emails to single users and lists.
 Trigger emails on custom events.
-- **Campaigns (coming soon)** - Build your emails in Craft and send them via your favorite Email Service Provider such as Campaign Monitor or MailChimp
+- **Campaigns** - Build your emails in Craft and send them via your favorite Email Service Provider such as Campaign Monitor or MailChimp
-- **Sent Email (coming soon)** - Track and resend emails sent by Craft
+- **Sent Email** - Track and resend emails sent by Craft

 ## Workflows & Customization